AGCCS/UI-server/README.md

 ## express-api-server for project AGCCS-CTRL22
 This programm aims to develop the server and API-interface for the web-UI of project AGCCS-CTRL22, which is compield by the Vue-Program in the repository [monitor](https://github.com/AGCCS/monitor).
 In order to simplify the installation process and facilitate testing the performance of the server the performance of our server, the built web-UI is integrated in [./dist](./dist) and runs on port 8071.
 This repository is organised as follows:

-The whole work is developed based on nodejs and uses express as the web framework.
-Now it contains the following 3 main functions:
 * [./bin](./bin): Default file *www* from express, which determines the port of the API-interface 3000.
 * [app.js](app.js): Default main executable file from express.
 The integration of web-UI, the sessionstorage of cookies, which uses redis for storage, the router, the mqtt server, which is implemented by [aedes](https://github.com/moscajs/aedes), and the heatbeat read task of mqtt.
 * [./conf](./conf): Declaration of some important or frequently used configurations like configurations of redis and mqtt-client, default username and password.